-The on-site activities necessary to meet the goals of the PWS will include the following (site activity specifics can be found in the project Work Plan (WP):
+The on-site activities necessary to meet the goals of the PWS will include the following (site activity specifics can be found in the project Work Plan (WP) :

-- Mobilization, site setup, demobilization; - Vegetation removal; - Collect surface and subsurface soil samples based on the results of the previous investigation; - Analyze soil samples for TAL Metals, and common propellants used by the DoD including Nitrocellulose, Nitroglycerine, Nitroguanidine, and Perchlorate.
-One (1) of the samples will also be analyzed for the RVAAP full suite; - Reacquire and remove all steel items documented during the previous geophysical work for offsite disposal as scrap metal; and - Dispose of all Investigation derived waste (IDW).
+- Mobilization, site setup, demobilization; - Vegetation removal; - Collect surface and subsurface soil samples based on the results of the previous investigation.
+During the SI, it may be necessary to move propellant cans or tops in order to collect the soil sample samples.
+Only if the propellant cans/tops are moved will they be collected for disposal; - Analyze soil samples for TAL Metals, and common propellants used by the DoD including Nitrocellulose, Nitroglycerine, Nitroguanidine, and Perchlorate.
+One (1) of the samples will also be analyzed for the RVAAP full suite; and - Dispose of all Investigation Derived Waste (IDW).